• Send us a message

 Child Support

-Any issues in relation to maintenance for children can only be dealt with by the Child Support Agency if agreement is not possible.
+Any issues in relation to maintenance for children can only be dealt with by the Child Support Agency if an agreement is not possible.
 The Court does not have the power to order child maintenance, other than in exceptional cases.

 Capital